joycelin1123/SEP-Automated-Feature-Detection/README.md

 - num         - integer that indexes into the list, use to choose which image you want to access
 - n           - signal strength, $n_I$
 - deblend_num - the deblend parameter as defined in SEP (by deafult is 0.005)

-Optional Inputs:
 - clim_bool   - boolean, set True if you want to manually input colorbar limits
 - climL       - list of tuples for colorbar limits e.g. (clim0, clim1) where clim0 is the lower limit and clim1 is the higher limit for an image

 Output:
-- a plot of the selected image with red ellipses plotted around each SEP detected object (magenta point: center point, blue point: peak point)
+- a matplotlib figure of the selected image with red ellipses plotted around each SEP detected object (magenta point: center point, blue point: peak point)
 - printed statements of information of each detected object in the plot (order: (peak, adjPeak, center, adjCenter) where adj stands for adjusted to the actual location in the data array)